City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 Historical data is often abstract and difficult to interpret intuitively.
 Conventional tools typically present search results as lists, lacking spatial context.
 We address this by developing an immersive map-based visualization platform that transforms retrieval results into intuitive spatial insights.
 The platform supports precise geospatial localization on historical maps and further represents abstract semantic similarity through 3D dynamic heatmaps, converting invisible similarity scores into visible patterns of urban density.
 This visualization approach enables simultaneous observation of micro-level evidence and macro-level trends, providing researchers with a powerful interactive analytical environment.

-Project Plan
+Project Plan and Milestones

-Week Visual Pipeline Text Pipeline System Development
+Week Visual Pipeline Text Pipeline System Development QA & Documentation Milestone

 - Preliminary research on data, tools, and models.

-Week 4 Phase 0: Feasibility Analysis
+Week 5 Phase 0: Feasibility Analysis

 Phase 0: Data Structure Analysis

-- In-depth analysis of fields in the 1740/1808 archival records.
+- Analysis of 1740/1808 records.

-(Pending Start) Define the project MVP scope.
+Define project MVP scope.
+M1: Technical Feasibility Confirmed

-Week 5 Step 1: Map Patching
+Week 6 Step 1: Map Patching

 - Implement sliding-window patching.